 The dining room has crisp white napery and polished wood abounds.

 The kitchen offers a menu plucked from various regions of Europe.
-Starters might include the likes of 'Andalucian Garlic Soup, with poached Duck Egg and Truffle Oil'; 'Rock Oysters with Rocket and Crème Fraiche' and 'Grand Assiette of Charcuterie with Pickles and Brioche Toast' (this for two people).
+Starters might include the likes of ‘Provencale Fish Soup with Rouille, Gruyere & Croutons’; ‘Asparagus, Duck Egg & Hollandaise’; ‘Grilled half-shell Scallops’ and ‘Grand Assiette of Charcuterie with Pickles’.

 At each stage there are vegetarian options.

 Finish with ‘Crème Brulée’ or ‘Lychee Mousse with Raspberries’.

 The operation also opens for breakfast offering everything from Croissants to Full English (or Veggie) Breakfast and Eggs Benedict with Smoked Salmon.

 When booking make sure you secure a riverside table.

 - Food Style: Modern European

 - Lunch: all week 12.00-15.00i; set L from £12 (2 courses), £15 (3 courses); set L Sun £12 (1 course), £16.50 (2 courses), £21 (3 courses); mains about £14 to £40.

 - Dinner: all week 17.30-22.00; aet D £12 (2 courses), £15 (3 courses); mains about £14 to £40